Digital Markets Act Has Big Implications for Online “Gatekeepers” in the EU

 To give an idea of the impact of the DMA, it would potentially force Apple to no longer require the use of its App Store with its iOS operating system.
 Since the tying of iOS to the App Store is a key security feature touted by Apple, this would force the company to make a very difficult decision.
 In fact, complying with the DMA in this way could put the company in breach of other EU directives.

-Not only that, but the DMA offers gatekeepers only limited legal defence for any charge laid against them.
-If a designated gatekeeper should breach the DMA, its only legitimate defences are on the grounds of public health, morality and security.
+Not only that, but the DMA offers gatekeepers only limited legal defense for any charge laid against them.
+If a designated gatekeeper should breach the DMA, its only legitimate defenses are on the grounds of public health, morality, and security.
 No economic justifications are to be taken into account.
-So if Facebook were to be charged with breaching the DMA, for example, it couldn't use any economic or business-based argument in its defence.
+So, if Facebook were to be charged with breaching the DMA, it couldn't use any economic or business-based argument in its defense.
 This in itself seems anti-competitive.

 Who will enforce the DMA: Significant punishments for infringements

-The DMA gives the European Commision the power to apply fines of up to 10% of a gatekeeper company's total worldwide annual turnover, or up to 20% in the event of repeated infringements.
+The DMA gives the European Commission the power to apply fines of up to 10% of a gatekeeper company's total worldwide annual turnover or up to 20% in the event of repeated infringements.
 Note that this is turnover, not profit.
 For some gatekeepers, 20% of global turnover may be enough to force them into bankruptcy.
 The DMA certainly has teeth.

 Periodic penalty payments can be up to 5% of average daily turnover, and the DMA can also apply "additional remedies".
 These are undefined except that they would need to be proportionate to any systematic infringements.
 They could include forcing the break-up of a gatekeeper company.